-Parents are asked to leave their phones out of sight and turned on silent when they are in the academy building.
-They should ask permission before taking any digital images or videos, e.g. of displays in corridors or classrooms, and not capture other children.
-When at academy events, please refer to the Digital images and video section of this document on page.
-When parents are in the playground for drop-off/collection or on the academy grounds they should ask permission before taking any digital images or videos.
+Parents are asked to leave their phones out of sight and turned on silent when they are on the academy site.
+They should ask permission before taking any digital images or videos.
+When at academy events certain procedures are in place, please refer to the Digital images and video section of this document.
 Parents are advised, if they need to contact their child during the academy day, to contact the academy office.